 It uses in-mold technology to bind the EPS foam to the outer polycarbonate shell.
 This holds the structure together nicely, makes it more durable, and looks flasher!

 The visor is fixed, which means you don’t get an option of where the visor is placed.
-It is removable if you want to improve the aerodynamics, but that does mean you give up on the sun and low hanging branch protection.
+It is removable if you want to improve the aerodynamics, but that does mean you give up on the protection from the sun and low hanging branches.

-The main niggle with this helmet was that the visor was very low and cut into my vision.
+The main niggle with this helmet was that the fixed visor was very low and cut into my vision.
 I got a sore neck after a while of riding and realized it was because I was craning my neck to see up ahead properly.
-To be honest, this could have been due to the positioning of my ponytail.
-If I moved my hair down further, it became a little better, but the helmet didn’t feel like it sat where it should at that point.

 In saying this, I was riding in an open space rather than on a trail, so I was looking further ahead than if I had been on a more technical trail (e.g., looking 100 meters ahead as opposed to 10 meters!).
 It was also about an hour into the ride with no stops before I felt my neck straining.
 So, if you do shorter rides or stop reasonably often, you might not even notice it!
 Just something to consider.

-The Smith Venture MIPS obviously utilizes MIPS technology.
+The Smith Venture MIPS mountain bike helmet features MIPS technology.
 MIPS is an anti-rotational technology that dissipates rotational energy in a crash to protect the rider’s brain.
 Without MIPS, there is a much higher possibility of damage to the brain.
-Personally, I never ride without an anti-rotational technology, nor do I recommend to others to ride without it, as for a minimally higher price, it could save your life.
+Personally, I never ride without an anti-rotational technology, nor do I recommend to others to ride without it.
+For a minimally higher price, it could save your life!

 The rear of the helmet extends down the back of the head slightly, offering a bit more protection than helmets without it.
-This is useful in a crash where you hit the back of the head (very common in mountain bike crashes) as it protects the skull or knocks to the head from rocks, sticks, or other sharp objects.
+Having extended coverage useful in a crash if you hit the back of the head (very common in mountain bike crashes) as it protects the skull or knocks to the head from rocks, sticks, or other sharp objects.